 1. Complete an Application

-First, submit an application and a PDF of your résumé using our online SHaRE employment portal no later than 5:00 pm on Wednesday, January 29, 2014.
-Need help writing your resume?
-USF’s Career Services Center provides support at any point in the process.
+First, submit an application using our online SHaRE employment portal no later than 5:00 pm on Wednesday, January 28, 2015.
 Don’t forget to rank all residence halls in order of preference for placement.
 Should we hire you, we will make every effort to honor your preferences, while also balancing the needs of our department and residents.

 2. Attend the SHaRE Social